d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 # Automatic Differentiation
 :label:`sec_autograd`

+Recall from :numref:`sec_calculus`
-As explained in :numref:`sec_calculus`, differentiation is a crucial step in nearly all deep learning optimization algorithms.
+that calculating derivatives is the crucial step in all of the optimization algorithms that we will use to train deep networks.
-While the calculations for taking these derivatives are straightforward, working out the updates by hand can tedious and error-prone, particularly for complex models.
+While the calculations are straightforward, working them out by hand can tedious and error-prone, problems that only grow as our models become more complex.

-Deep learning frameworks expedite this work via *automatic differentiation*.
+Fortunately all modern deep learning frameworks take this work off of our plates by offering *automatic differentiation*
-Based on our designed model the system builds a *computational graph*.
-This allows us to track which data is needed for a given output.
-Automatic differentiation enables the system to backpropagate gradients.
-Here, *backpropagation* simply means to trace through the computational graph, filling in the partial derivatives with respect to each parameter.

-While automatic differentiation, or in short, autograd, has gained significant prominence over the past decade, it has a long history.
-One of the first references is the work by :cite:`wengert1964simple` who introduced automatic differentiation over half a century ago.
-The description of backpropagation of the form that is used in deep learning systems did not happen until the PhD thesis of :cite:`speelpenning1980compiling`.
-More modern descriptions can be found in the work of :cite:`griewank1989automatic` who put autograd on a comprehensive footing.
+(often shortened to *autograd*).
+As we pass data through each successive function, the framework builds a *computational graph* that tracks how each value depends on others.
+To calculate derivatives,
+automatic differentiation packages
+then work backwards through this graph applying the chain rule.
+The computational algorithm for applying the chain rule this fashion is called *backpropagation*.

+While autograd libraries become hot concerns over the past decade, they have a long history.
+In fact the earliest references to autograd date back over half of a century :cite:`wengert1964simple`.
+The core ideas behind modern backpropagation date to a PhD thesis from 1980 :cite:`speelpenning1980compiling` and were further developed in the late 1980s :cite:`griewank1989automatic`.
-While by now backpropagation is the default choice in computing gradients, it is by far not the only option.
+While gradient-based is the default choice in computing gradients, it is by far not the only option.
 For instance Julia employs forward propagation :cite:`revels2016forward`.
 We will discuss this in some more detail after we've introduced the basics.

 ## A Simple Function